-The net proceeds from the Notes will be applied by the Issuer for partial refinancing of acquisition facilities under the Facilities Agreement used in acquiring Czech Grid Holding, a.s. and general corporate purposes.
+The net proceeds from the EUR Notes will be applied by the Issuer for partial refinancing of acquisition facilities under the Facilities Agreement used in acquiring Czech Grid Holding, a.s.

 SELECTED HISTORICAL FINANCIAL INFORMATION

 1. Selected historical consolidated financial information of the CGH Group